-Accreditation is a voluntary process undertaken by schools that are committed to continuous school improvement and compliance with VAIS Standards.
-At the time of an initial accreditation, school undertake a self-study process designed to help the school and VAIS assess the degree to which the school meets its own mission, philosophy, and objectives, as well as the VAIS Standards for Membership.
-The following Self Study models have been approved for use beginning July 1, 2016.
-After review of the models, please determine the model your school will use and receive approval from the VAIS Director of Accreditation before proceeding with the self-study.
+Accreditation is a voluntary process undertaken by schools committed to continuous improvement and compliance with the VAIS Standards for Membership.
+At the time of accreditation and reaccreditation, a school undertakes a self-study process designed to help the school and VAIS assess the degree to which the school meets its own mission, philosophy, and objectives, as well as the VAIS Standards for Membership.
+The following Self Study Models have been approved for use beginning July 1, 2016.

-The school’s self-study is accomplished through small focus groups representing all school constituencies, which gather to discuss and answer the guiding questions surrounding each of the major sections of VAIS Standards.
-The school’s narrative report addresses each of the major sections and also includes break-out of individual curricular and divisional areas within the instruction and program section.
+The school’s self-study is accomplished through small focus groups representing all school constituencies, which gather to discuss and answer the guiding questions surrounding the VAIS Standards for Membership.
+The school’s narrative report addresses six major sections: 1.
+Mission and Philosophy, 2.
+Community of School, 3.
+Instruction and Program, 4.
+Professional Personnel, 5.
+Governance, and 6.
+Financial Resources and Service Management.
+The report also includes detailed break-outs for individual curricular and divisional areas within the Instruction and Program section.
 Schools are encouraged to weave information into the narrative that explains how Standards are met.
-Survey results are also included as applicable.
-Strengths, Weaknesses, and Recommendations are identified for each section.
+Survey results also are included as applicable.
+Strengths, Opportunities for Improvement, and Recommendations are identified for each section.